 When starting a small business, one of the first things to be decided is the legal structure used for the business.
 It can either be a sole trader or limited company or a partnership.
-Setting up as a sole trader is the most popular legal structure in the UK, with approximately 3.4 million sole proprietorships created in 2017.
-Sole traders accounted for 60% of small businesses in the UK.
-There were also 1.9 million limited companies, making it the second most popular legal structure.
+Setting up as a sole trader is the most popular legal structure in the UK, with approximately 3.2 million sole proprietorships in 2021.
+Sole traders accounted for 56% of small businesses in the UK.
+There were also 2 million limited companies, making it the second most popular legal structure.

 Even though sole traders are the most popular option for the small business owner, there are clear benefits and advantages of having a limited company over becoming a sole trader.

 Here is why a limited company structure may be better for you than becoming a sole trader.

 One of the biggest benefits of having a limited company structure instead of operating as a sole trader is that with a limited company you have limited liability.
 If you want to operate as a sole trader, you will be completely responsible for your business and its finances.
 As a sole trader, the business owner and the business are treated as one entity.
 Whereas, with a limited company the business itself is a separate entity in the eyes of the law.
 If you have business debts as a sole trader or your business goes bust your personal finances and assets are in danger.
 This is because legally there is no difference between your assets and the business’ assets.
 Therefore, it’s better to create limited liability as your personal finances and assets are protected should there be problems with the business finances.

 As well as your finances, you will need to keep in mind any legal disputes.
 If you are a sole trader then you will need to make sure that you have various different small business insurance policies in place to avoid getting sued personally.
 As in the eyes of the law, you and your business are the same, without insurance, you will be sued personally.
 Another benefit of having a limited company is that you won’t be personally sued as the company is a separate entity.